AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/google-ad-manager.md

 This destination supports the activation of all audiences generated through the Experience Platform [Segmentation Service](../../../segmentation/home.md).

-Additionally, this destination also supports the activation of the audiences described in the table below.
+*Additionally*, this destination also supports the activation of the audiences described in the table below.

 | Audience type | Description |
 ---------|----------|